Channel-wise Knowledge Distillation for Dense Prediction: Experiments

-\item Intra-class feature variation distillation (IFVD): The set of similarity between the feature of each pixel and its corresponding class-wise prototype is regarded as the intra-class feature variation to transfer the structural knowledge \cite{wang20intraclass}.
+\item Pair-wise distillation (PA)~\cite{liu19structuredDense,he19knowledge,liu2019structuredseg}: The correlations between all pixel pairs are considered. \item Intra-class feature variation distillation (IFVD)~\cite{wang20intraclass}: The set of similarity between the feature of each pixel and its corresponding class-wise prototype is regarded as the intra-class feature variation to transfer the structural knowledge.

-\item Holistic distillation (HO): The holistic embeddings of feature maps are computed by a discriminator, which are used to minimize the discrepancy between high-order relations \cite{liu19structuredDense,liu2019structuredseg, wang20intraclass}.
+\item Holistic distillation (HO) \cite{liu19structuredDense,liu2019structuredseg, wang20intraclass}: The holistic embeddings of feature maps are computed by a discriminator, which is used to minimize the discrepancy between high-order relations.

 \end{itemize}